-53. The Scottish Government will be invited to confirm the factual accuracy of the Commission's final reports insofar as the content relates to the presentation of Scottish Government policy.
+- 52. The Scottish Government will be invited to confirm the factual accuracy of the Commission's final reports insofar as the content relates to the presentation of Scottish Government policy.
 The Scottish Government will not offer comment on anything other than points of factual accuracy.
 The timings of this review are set out above.

-54. When the Commission shares reports with the Cabinet Secretaries responsible for finance and social security, they will be copied to DG Scottish Exchequer, Director of Social Security, the Chief Economist and to the named points of contact.
+- 53. When the Commission shares reports with the Cabinet Secretaries responsible for finance and social security, they will be copied to:

+- DG Scottish Exchequer

+- Director of Tax and Revenues

+- Director of Budget and Public Spending

+- Director of Fiscal Sustainability and Exchequer Development

+- Director of Social Security

+- The Chief Economist

+- and to the named points of contact.

-55. This report is embargoed until the time at which the fiscal event occurs and will not be released by the Commission or by the Scottish Government prior to this time.
+- 54. This report is embargoed until the time at which the fiscal event occurs and will not be released by the Commission or by the Scottish Government prior to this time.
 The Commission may begin the process of laying the report in advance in order to allow publication to take place as soon as the Cabinet Secretary has finished the statement.
 The Commission will make arrangements with the Scottish Parliament, in consultation with the Scottish Government, to ensure that the report remains embargoed until the Cabinet Secretary has finished the statement.

-56. The Commission will publish its report and final forecasts on its website at the same time as the fiscal event occurs.
+- 55. The Commission will publish its report and final forecasts on its website at the same time as the fiscal event occurs.